piotrnar/gocoin/README.md

 e.g. if you had your node inactive for some time and want to quickly sync it up with the network.

-# Webpage
+# Website
-The official webpage of the project:
+The official web page of the project:

 * http://www.assets-otc.com/gocoin